 arrived via email the final results WAE CW Contest 2010 (Work All Europe) .

-comparing the QSO / multiple claims with the given.
+In the post I made Claudio Fernandez (LU7DW) Forum LU-CG displayed the final scores of the contests in its 2010 edition.
+In the SO CW QRP category for South America, the results are SO CW QRP: comparing the QSO / multiple claims with the given.
 The pattern that seems to appear is a massive loss points of contacts on 10 meters (?) where 3 / 4 of the items claimed were not for the reason it was granted.
 In 40 meters was something like half.
 At 20 and 15 meters there was no this problem directly.

 Looking more closely at the database with scores meeting recognized that almost 2 / 3 corresponds to the missing stations are not recognized scoring (Could not they have sent form? would not be participating in this contest ?), While the remaining 1 / 3 if you are so I can only speculate that the problem was that or took bad exchange, or I took it wrong or I gave as valid contact and they do not (being my first competition I do not discard any of the three as a possible cause.)